olilanz/RooCode-Local-Evaluation/README.md

 Maybe you can even use Roo Code to genenrate that code for you 😆

-### So, what is the solution when you put it all thogether?
+### So, what is the solution when you put it all together?

 If your setup works with Roo Code and your local LLM, you are in luck.
 More likely, it will work for some things, while it will disappoint for others.
 As the behavior is not really deterministic, you may need to try a few times (belss the folks who made Roo Code's new Ckeck-point feature):